 The interloper was Sadie MacGregor from Lighting.
 Somehow she always remembered her name, and never mistook her for her twin sister.
 Sadie's ginger-lashed eyes were kind but stern.

 "I…" Ms Shan began.
 "I want to hurt them.
 The Barn.
 I want to hurt them so badly."

 "It may come to that," Sadie said.
-"But I think it would be better to drag them into the light."
+"But would it not be better to drag them into the light?"